afourmy/pyNMS/README.md

 GIS visualization this can only be done if we have all GPS coordinates: it is not always the case.
 Another way to visualize a network is use graph drawing algorithms to display the network.
-The network converges within a few milliseconds to a visually pleasing shape.
+The video below shows that the network converges within a few milliseconds to a visually pleasing shape (ring, tree, hypercube).

 ![Network force-based visualization](https://github.com/mintoo/networks/raw/master/Readme/animations/graph_drawing.gif)